marcellodesales/marcellodesales/README.md

 ## About me

-Hold a B.S. and M.S. in Computer Science, started working as a Software Engineer in 1999 while still in undergrad school...
+I Hold a B.S. and a M.S. in Computer Science, started working as a Software Engineer in 1999 while still in undergraduate school...

 ## Tecnical Skills